 LIVE MUSIC AT HOLY GROUNDS

-We host live music of original works during our "Friday Happy Hour" from 5 - 8 PM.
+We host live music of original works between 6:30pm and 8:30pm throughout the week.
 We like to book 2-3 acoustic musicians per evening with each set roughly 30 minutes long.
 We welcome acoustic guitarists, singers, harpists, flute, and more!
 Our stage and atmosphere is perfect for a variety of musicians, poets, spoken word artists.

-You may contact Mark via email firstname.lastname@example.org to book a spot on Fridays. **Please include links to your music and/or social media as we do promote musicians on our platforms**
+You may contact Mark via email firstname.lastname@example.org to book a spot on a future date. **Please include links to your music and/or social media as we do promote musicians on our platforms**

 What equipment do you offer for performances?

-Our Friday nights have an unplugged, "open mic" vibe.
+Our Music nights have an unplugged, "open mic" vibe.
 The idea is to have a tranquil ambience with easy listening melodies, while enjoying the patio with friends and family.

 Can we bring our own equipment?